AmberLBurroughs/Psychic-App/README.md

 <img src="assets/images/poster.png?raw=true" >
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for grading and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 ### Installing